 Project title: Clarks Fork Pit Reclamation

-Project description: The Clarks Fork Pit is comprised of four excavations, each about 100 x 25 feet, located along the Wyoming-Montana border within the viewshed of the Nez Perce Historic Trail and the stunning Clarks Fork Canyon.
-The mystery: There is no record of when or why these pits were excavated, though they are likely associated with old oil and gas leases in the area.
-With the use of Bipartisan Infrastructure Law (BIL) funding for revegetation and hazard mitigation on mined lands, the BLM Cody Field Office will reclaim this site in 2024 by restoring the disturbed area to contour, spreading topsoil, and seeding native plant species.
-This will restore the viewshed of the area to a natural state.
+Project description: The Clarks Fork Pit comprises four excavations, each about 100 x 25 ft, located along the Wyoming-Montana border within the viewshed of the Nez Perce Historic Trail and the stunning Clarks Fork Canyon.
+There is no record of when or why these pits were excavated, though they are likely associated with old oil and gas leases in the area.
+Using Bipartisan Infrastructure Law (BIL) funding for revegetation and hazard mitigation on mined lands, the Bureau of Land Management (BLM) Cody Field Office is reclaiming this site in 2024 by restoring the disturbed area to contour, spreading topsoil, and seeding native plant species, thus restoring the viewshed of the area to a natural state.

-BLM remote pilots acquired aerial images pre-mitigation, with intent to reacquire the area post-mitigation, to quantify and document landscape changes.
+BLM remote pilots acquired aerial images pre-mitigation and plan to reacquire the area post-mitigation to quantify and document landscape changes.
 Natural color aerial images were collected over 20 acres with stereo overlap using a Sony RX1RII digital camera mounted underneath a DJI M600 uncrewed aerial system (UAS).
-The M600 overflew the site at a height of 200 feet above ground level, and the camera was triggered by an intervelometer every 2 seconds.
-The stereo overlap of the imagery allowed for the creation of a 3-dimensional model of the site, a digital surface model, and an orthomosaic with spatial resolution of 0.75 cm.
+The M600 overflew the site at a height of 200 ft above ground level, and the camera was triggered by an intervelometer every 2 seconds.
+The stereo overlap of the imagery allowed for the creation of a 3D model of the site, a digital surface model, and an orthomosaic with spatial resolution of 0.75 cm.
 Permanent aluminum caps were installed and surveyed by BLM Wyoming Cadastral so that future spatial products of this site can be precisely aligned with the current output.
 BLM’s in-house UAS program data collection excels at capturing high-resolution imagery and elevation data over small acreages at very low cost with minimal lead time required.
-Several other BIL-funded mine land reclamation projects were similarly documented within the Cody Field Office in 2024.

 Sensor Type: Camera;